 Editing record values

 By default, records’ values can’t be changed in datasets.
-When editing a field, however, you can allow values to be overridden on the records tab.
+When editing a field, however, you can allow values to be overridden, either on the Datasets Records tab or with a form.

-When one or more fields are editable and you have the correct permissions, you can click on a record.
+When one or more fields are editable and you have the correct permissions, you can click on a record on the Records tab.

 This shows a dialog where you can override record values.
 Datasets will remember the values you enter, even after new data is imported into your dataset.